Cello Concerto No. 2 (Villa-Lobos)

 The Cello Concerto No. 2, W516, was composed by Heitor Villa-Lobos in Rio de Janeiro in 1953.
 It was commissioned by the cellist Aldo Parisot, to whom the score is dedicated.
 A reduction for cello and piano was published in Paris by Max Eschig.

-The concerto was first performed by Aldo Parisot with the New York Philharmonic (Walter Hendl conducting) on February 5, 1955.
+The concerto was first performed by Parisot with the New York Philharmonic conducted by Walter Hendl on 5 February 1955.

 The orchestra calls for piccolo, two flutes, two oboes, cor anglais, two clarinets, bass clarinet, two bassoons, contrabassoon, four horns, two trumpets, three trombones, tuba, timpani, percussion (tam-tam, side drum, tambourine, suspended cymbal), celesta, harp, and strings.
 The work is in four movements: